jackblatch/techwithprivacy/content.md

 ### Obsidian
 - Useful tool for writing and managing local notes
 - You can use NextCloud to handle the syncing and just use Obsidian as the app to open the notes in
 - To sync Android with Obsidian you can use Syncthing to copy the files straight down to your phone.
-They also offer a proprietary sync service.
+Obsidian also offers a proprietary sync service.
 - Standard notes is also another alternative

 ### VPNs
 - Mullvad VPN
 	- Pretty much the standard for a private VPN
 	- Accepts Monero, cash and gift cards as payment
-- iVPN
+- IVPN
 	- Accepts Monero and cash
 	- Similar to Mullvad but less credible and often a second choice
 - Proton VPN
-	- Avoid using if you use Proton for other services (to keep separation of concerns), however, for watching content and using more main stream services (such as Youtube or Reddit), it's generally the only VPN out of this list that doesn't have their IPs blocked.
+	- Avoid using it if you use Proton for other services (to keep separation of concerns), however, for watching content and using more main stream services (such as Youtube or Reddit), it's generally the only VPN out of this list that doesn't have their IPs blocked.
 - Tailscale (Or self host Headscale)
 	- Can't be used with Mullvad VPN desktop app.
 Need to use WireGuard desktop app and download WireGuard config from Mullvad VPN to have Tailscale work with Mullvad.
 	- Ideally don't install Tailscale on phone (since you'd then have to pay for Tailscale's Mullvad Exit Node add-on and have everything route through Tailscale)